-The menus and controls follow the same layout and design as Canon’s other cameras, and for anyone who’s used a recent Canon EOS camera the menus and buttons will be immediately recognisable, apart from the rear command dial / scroll wheel.
-This surrounds a joystick controller, and seems an unnecessary design flare that doesn’t add much to the user experience.
-It can take a while to get used to this rear command wheel / dial, and we’d have much prefered a standard rear dial, and perhaps a third wheel.
+The menus and controls follow the same layout and design as Canon’s other cameras, and the menus and buttons will be immediately recognisable to anyone who’s used a recent Canon EOS camera – apart from the rear command dial / scroll wheel.
+This surrounds a joystick controller, and seems an unnecessary design flare that adds little to the user experience.
+It can take a while to get used to this rear command wheel / dial, and we’d have much preferred a standard rear dial, and perhaps a third wheel.

-The rear screen gives a clear and bright view of the scene and menus, although at slightly under 3inches, it isn’t the largest screen around.
-The resolution of 1.62m dots helps make up for this, and as you can turn and tilt the screen to your heart’s desire, it helps with viewing the screen even when shooting outdoors in bright sunlight, and of course if ideal for vlogging and selfies.
+The rear screen gives a clear and bright view of the scene and menus, although at slightly under 3inches, it isn’t the largest around.
+The resolution of 1.62m dots helps make up for this.
+And you can turn and tilt the screen to your heart’s desire, which aids viewing of the screen even outdoors in bright sunlight.
+Naturally, it’s ideal for vlogging and selfies.

-The electronic viewfinder is acceptable, in that is does a good job of showing you what’s going on, but with a resolution of 2.36m dots and an average size (1.15x / 0.72x), it’s nothing particularly special, and disappointing when compared to higher resolution EVFs found on other cameras such as the Fujifilm X-T4/X-T5.
+The electronic viewfinder is acceptable, in that it does a good job of showing you what’s going on, but with a resolution of 2.36m dots and an average size (1.15x / 0.72x), is nothing special: disappointing when compared to higher resolution EVFs found on other cameras such as the Fujifilm X-T4/X-T5.
 Dioptre adjustment can be found on the left, and there’s an eye-detection sensor so that the camera will automatically switch between the rear screen and EVF when needed.

 You also get the choice of a power saving mode, or a smoother display, with a faster refresh rate of 120fps.
 I found the standard, 60fps power saving mode, perfectly adequate.